Skip to main content

 Historical Background

 The origins of phishing trace back to AOL (America Online) in the mid-1990s.
 The technique of attackers impersonating AOL staff to extract users' passwords is regarded as one of the earliest cases.
 In the 2000s, phishing targeting online banking surged, and from the 2010s onward, attacks aimed at cloud services and social media accounts became mainstream.
-In recent years, abusing generative AI has made it easy to create grammatically flawless phishing emails, rendering the traditional method of spotting "unnatural language" ineffective.
+Since the mid-2020s, abusing generative AI has made it easy to create grammatically flawless phishing emails, rendering the traditional method of spotting "unnatural language" ineffective.

 Types of Phishing and Comparison